 While reading the article, I realized that my personal opinion of Uber had changed.
-“There are so many competitors,” I thought, “I don’t need to use Uber.”
-Since the emotional relationship one has with a brand strongly impacts consumer purchasing choices, I began dissecting the how and why of my new relationship to the brand.
+“There are so many competitors,” I thought, “I don’t need to use Uber”.
+The emotional relationship one has with a brand strongly impacts consumer purchasing choices.
+Given this, I began dissecting the how and why of my new relationship to the brand.

 Let’s start at the beginning.

 I first learned about Uber a bit late in the game at SXSW 2013 – Uber was giving away free rides during the interactive portion of the conference.
 The Uber app was sleek, simple to navigate, and solved a very real issue people were having.
 You could upgrade from an ordinary ride to a deluxe one, and a few lucky friends caught rides in the ever coveted Tesla cars.
 There was no need to carry cash or discern tip while intoxicated.
 Even the name is great.
 Say it.
 Like a German.
 “UBAH.”
 Man, that feels good.

 I was in love.
 Not only because they were there for me when I needed them, but also because Uber had a beautiful mobile app and a nice logo design – a shiny glistening grey over a smooth deep black ground.
 This brand was sexy.
 I wanted to give them money.
 I decided I would remember the company to see where it went once I got out of the crazy of SXSW and back to NY.
 Then, surprisingly and effectively, they appeared in my home town.